youngLBW/HRN/README.md

 We haven't released the training code yet.

 ## Note
-This implementation has made a few changes on the basis of the original HRN to improve the effect and robustness:
+1. This implementation has made a few changes on the basis of the original HRN to improve the effect and robustness:

     - Introduce a valid mask to alleviate the interference caused by the occlusion of objects such as hair.
     - Re-implement texture map generation and re-alignment module, which is faster than the original implementation.
     - Introduce two trainable parameters α and β to improve the training stability at the beginning stage.

+2. The displacement map is designed to apply on the rendering process, so the effect of the exported mesh with high frequency details may not be as ideal as the rendered 2D image.

 ## Results